jrief/django-formset/README.md

 This renders `SubscribeForm` with a much better User Experience.
 We get immediate feedback if input entered into a field is not valid.
 Moreover, when this form is submitted but rejected by the server-side validation checker, errors are shown immediatly and without reloading the page.
-Only on success, a new new page is loaded (or another alternative action is performed).
+Only on success, a new page is loaded (or another alternative action is performed).

 ## Motivation

 Instead of using a `<form>`-tag and include all its fields, here we wrap the complete form inside the special Webcomponent `<django-formset>`.
 This allows us to communicate via Ajax with our Django view, using the named endpoint.
 This means, that we can wrap multiple `<form>`-elements into our Formset.
 It also means, that we now can place the Submit `<button>`-element outside of the `<form>`-element.
 By doing so, we can decouple the Form's business-logic from its technical constraint, of transferring a group of fields from and to the server.